 If you are interested, please make a $25 PayPal payment to @GuidingGatesDoula and you'll get access to the doc.
+Please include your email in the note.
 I also offer consults to answer your Tricare questions.
 Please book here.

 Curious about doula coverage with Tricare?
 Read on to learn more and reach out if you have other questions!

 If you have Tricare Prime you will need a referral.
 Tricare Select does not need one.

 Find a Tricare approved doula and give her name, NPI, and contact info to your OB or midwife.
 I recommend you frequently check up on the status of your referral.
 If your provider is having a hard time creating one for you, speak to Patient Advocacy or contact your PCM.